Dairy Free Apple Pie Recipe

 An American apple pie is made with butter or lard.
 So I like to emulate a butter crust using vegan butter.
 For more detailed instructions on how to make the flakiest dairy free pie crust read this post.
 Some recipes call for a coconut oil crust which I have yet to test.
 If you try this, freeze the coconut oil and keep your crust cold throughout.

-You’re going to love how simple it is to learn how to make apple pie dairy free!
+You’re going to love how simple it is to learn how to make apple pie without dairy!
 The main components are the crust and the filling.
 By using a dairy free butter for your crust, you can quickly make an apple pie recipe that is dairy free.
 I like to use Country Crock plant butter.
 And follow my recipe to whip up the most scrumptious dairy free apple pie filling.

-How To make Dairy Free apple pie
+How To Make a Dairy Free Apple Pie Recipe

 Step 1: Prepare Pie Crust